LittleTealeaf/SER-225-Team-A2/docs/EnhancementIdeas/enhancement-ideas.md

 ## More ways to die

 Enemies work great to hinder the player's progression through a level, but most games have other means of doing so like falling in a bottomless pit, landing on spikes, etc. Would definitely spice things up a bit.
+We included dying by jumping into the water but using lava or other barriers would be interesting to see.

 ## Game music/sounds

-This one is obvious, there is no music/sounds in this game!
-Music and sound support could be added to specific classes or even better be added to the actual game engine itself so every class in the game can use it.
+We added sound to the game but having sound effects for jumping, walking, swimming, or dying would add a lot to this simple game.

 ## Slopes